POWER PLANT MAINTENANCE: WHAT IS REQUIRED AND HOW DRONES CAN HELP

-Power plant maintenance is crucial for safety and preserving the longevity of plant assets.
-Read this guide for an overview of what that maintenance requires and how drones can help.
+This maintenance work is crucial for safety and preserving the longevity of energy plant assets.

 Without the right maintenance procedures key equipment and machinery can fall into disrepair, leading to potentially dangerous situations on site and also to the premature failure of expensive equipment used in generating power.